Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Choose a Registered Agent

 To have a Corporation in South Dakota, a South Dakota Registered Agent must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
-This can either be a resident of South Dakota or commercial registered agent service.
+This can either be a resident of South Dakota or a commercial registered agent service.

 Step 3: File the South Dakota Articles of Incorporation